-UniSA’s long history in health education and research includes 50 years of pharmacy teaching, more than 40 years in occupational therapy and physiotherapy and the largest school of nursing and midwifery in the State.
+UniSA’s long history in health education and research includes 50 years of pharmacy teaching, more than 40 years in occupational therapy and physiotherapy, and the largest school of nursing and midwifery in South Australia.
 Today the University continues to innovate and grow its contribution to building a healthy community.

 For more information visit the UniSA Cancer Research Institute webpage.